 Fermentation is a chemical process where healthy bacteria break down sugar molecules without air.
 Certain bacteria work to release alcohol, carbon dioxide, and organic acids to change the consistency of a food product, helping to preserve it [R].

-Typically used to create alcohol beverages like wine and beer, fermentation research identified that production of beneficial bacteria in dairy, vegetables, legumes, grains, and fruits is also possible.
+Typically used to create alcoholic beverages like wine and beer, fermentation research identified that the production of beneficial bacteria in dairy, vegetables, legumes, grains, and fruits is also possible.

 History of fermentation

 Fermented foods have been around for thousands of years.
 Beverages with fermentation date back all the way to Babylon 3000 BCE.
 Drinks from fruit, honey, and rice were found in Neolithic China during 7000-6600 BCE.

 Wine-making can be seen around 6000 BCE in Georgia, in the Caucasus region of Eurasia [R].

 There is also evidence of the use of fermented dairy products prior to these alcoholic beverages in 10,000 BCE.
 The milk of camels, goats, sheep, and cattle was fermented accidentally.
 Bags of milk carried across subtropical climates were spontaneously fermented by the existing bacteria present in these milk [R].

 It was not until the mid-1800s that people actually realized what was happening in the fermentation process.